 The primary goal of graduate study in comparative literature is to prepare students to engage in original literary research and teaching after acquiring: (1) a broadly based knowledge of literature's formal or generic development extending across linguistic boundaries; (2) an understanding of literature's historical development within a number of specific cultural or ideological contexts; and (3) an appreciation of the principles of literary criticism and theory essential to the sophisticated analysis, interpretation and evaluation of individual works.
-Traditionally, the discipline of comparative literature has insisted on advanced linguistic skills in several languages to insure that research is conducted in the original languages.
+The core of the discipline of comparative literature is advanced skill in several languages allowing research in several literary traditions.

-Graduate students follow personal programs which combine the study of a major literary tradition in one language with one or more comparative fields consisting of a second literary tradition; a specific genre, period, cultural context for literary study, tradition or school of literary theory; or an interdisciplinary area.
-The program has strong faculty resources in the major literary genres and periods of the Western tradition, in selected genres and cultural issues within the East

-Asian tradition, and in a variety of methodological approaches within contemporary literary criticism and theory.
+Graduate students follow individualized programs that combine the study of a major literary tradition in one language with one or more comparative fields.
+The program has strong faculty resources in the principle literary genres and periods of Western tradition, in selected genres and cultural issues within the East Asian tradition, and in a variety of methodological approaches within contemporary literary criticism and theory.
 Literature and gender studies is a particularly strong area of interdisciplinary work.

-Requirements for admission to graduate study in comparative literature include: a B.A. in literature or the equivalent; scores satisfactory to the program in both the verbal and quantitative General Test of the Graduate Record Examinations; grades satisfactory to the program from course work completed at other institutions; a written statement of at least 500 words indicating the applicant's interests in graduate study in comparative literature; at least one sample of scholarly or critical writing on a literary work or subject; three letters of recommendation from former instructors; and, for international applicants, a satisfactory score on the TOEFL examination.
-In addition, M.A. applicants should have the ability to do advanced course work (400-level or higher) in at least one language other than English, and Ph.D. applicants in two.
+The department makes no offers of admission to applicants seeking only the M.A. degree.
+Requirements for admission to the Ph.D. program in comparative literature include: a B.A. in literature or the equivalent; satisfactory scores in both the verbal and quantitative General Test of the Graduate Record Examinations; satisfactory grades from course work completed at other institutions; a written statement of at least 500 words indicating the applicant's interests in graduate study in comparative literature; a sample of scholarly or critical writing on a literary work or subject; three letters of recommendation from former instructors; and, for international applicants, a satisfactory score on the TOEFL examination.
 All applicants must be fluent in English before being admitted to the program.

 These degrees are under the jurisdiction of the Graduate School.
-Refer to the Requirements for Graduation section (page 62) and the Graduate School section of this catalogue (page 601) for general regulations.
-All courses applied toward the degrees must be courses accepted by the Graduate School.
+Refer to the Requirements for Graduation section (page 81) and the Graduate School section of this catalogue (page 91) for general regulations.
+To be applied toward the degrees, courses must be accepted by the Graduate School.

-Master of Arts in Comparative Literature Course Requirements
+Master of Arts in Comparative Literature